Friday, 4 October 2013

 The biggest thing keeping more people from bicycling is the fear that motorists will run us down -- and that they can do so with impunity, because the police will act, if at all, only after a bicyclist or pedestrian winds up in the hospital or the morgue.
 Lesser assaults are ignored.

-The transit-first policy in our city charter applies to all city departments including the police and the district attorney and their discretionary decisions about enforcement priorities.
+The transit-first policy in Section 8A.115 of our city charter applies to all city departments including the police and the district attorney and their discretionary decisions about enforcement priorities.
 But tellingly, we've heard not a word today, or ever in the 40 years that this policy has been in effect, about what the police department is doing to bring their enforcement priorities into compliance with the transit-first policy.
 I urge you to request a report from the police and the district attorney's office as to what they intend to do to implement the transit-first policy.